junxit/us-congress-bills-116/metadata.md

 - 2019-01-08 — Introduced in House
 - 2019-01-08 — Introduced in House
 - 2019-01-08 — Referred to the House Committee on Foreign Affairs.
+- 2019-01-22 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2019-01-22 — Considered as unfinished business. (consideration: CR H982-983)
+- 2019-01-22 — Considered under suspension of the rules. (consideration: CR H979-981)
+- 2019-01-22 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+328.
+- 2019-01-22 — Motion to reconsider laid on the table Agreed to without objection.
+- 2019-01-22 — Mr. Engel moved to suspend the rules and pass the bill.
+- 2019-01-22 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 377 - 3 (Roll no. 45). (text: CR H979-980)
+- 2019-01-22 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 377 - 3 (Roll no. 45).(text: CR H979-980)
+- 2019-01-22 — Sponsor introductory remarks on measure.
+(CR H981)